serverless/blog/posts/2019-09-17-serverless-nextjs.md

 **2. Feature parity with next 9**

-All features of next 9 are supported.
+All features of next 9 are supported:

 * [Server-side rendered pages](https://github.com/zeit/next.js#fetching-data-and-component-lifecycle).
 No surprise here, this is what attracts most folks to use next. serverless-next.js deploys your pages to Lambda@Edge.
 Server side rendering happens right at the edge, close to your users.